Tomasz-Zogala/Atipera-GitHub-Api/README.md

 # Atipera GitHub API

 Welcome to the Atipera GitHub API.
-This API provides a convenient and efficient way to retrieve essential information about GitHub repositories, including repository names, ownership, and details about each branch's last commit.
+This API provides a convenient and efficient way to retrieve essential information about GitHub repositories, that are not forked, including repository names, ownership, and details about each branch's last commit.

 ## Endpoints